Venezuela Fast Facts

 1830 - Venezuela breaks away from the federation to become an independent republic.

+1958 - After decades of political instability and military rule, a coup leads to democratic reforms that culminate with a presidential election.
+Rómulo Betancourt is elected president.

-February 1992 - A coup led by Hugo Chavez is put down.
+February 1992 - A coup led by Hugo Chavez is defeated.
 Chavez spends two years in prison before being pardoned.

 November 1992 - Another coup attempt is defeated.

-December 1998 - Chavez is elected president by a landslide.
+December 1998 - Chavez is elected president.

-April 26, 1999 - Chavez signs a new law that allows him to bypass the Venezuelan Congress on economic reforms.

-December 16, 1999 - Chavez's new constitution, which extends his term, allows him to run again, closes the Congress, and changes the name of the country to the Bolivarian Republic of Venezuela, is endorsed by the Venezuelan people in a referendum.
+1999 - Chavez introduces a new constitution that extends his term, allows him to run again, closes the Congress and changes the name of the country to the Bolivarian Republic of Venezuela.
+He also signs a law that allows him to bypass the Venezuelan Congress on economic reforms.

-April 12, 2002 - A coup ousts Chavez for two days, but he is returned to power by loyal troops and supporters.
+April 11-13 2002 - A coup ousts Chavez for two days.
 Sixty people are killed during the turmoil.

 October 22, 2002 - High-ranking military officers go on national television to denounce Chavez and call for the public to rally against him.

 December 2, 2002 - A general strike begins.
-The strike lasts 64 days, costs Venezuela $4 billion in oil revenues, and affects oil prices worldwide.
-During the strike, crude output of oil is estimated at about 400,000 barrels a day, compared to the pre-strike level of 3 million barrels a day.
+The strike lasts 64 days, costs Venezuela $4 billion in oil revenues and affects oil prices worldwide.
+During the strike, crude output is estimated at about 400,000 barrels a day, compared to the pre-strike level of 3 million barrels a day.

-February 2, 2003 - Venezuelan opposition leaders stage a massive petition drive, collecting thousands of signatures endorsing a number of demands including the immediate removal of Chavez.
+February 2, 2003 - Venezuelan opposition leaders stage a petition drive, collecting thousands of signatures endorsing several demands including the immediate removal of Chavez.

 October 5, 2003 - A campaign to recall Chavez begins.